MhdMartini/backtracking_search_algorithm/README.md

 # backtracking_search_algorithm

-Uninformed DFS of map with obstacles.
+Uninformed backtracking search of map with obstacles, based on DFS.
 Maze generator to generate searchable maps
-Sample map is provided in the maps directory.
+Sample maps are provided in the maps directory.

 Generate a random maze:
     python maze_gen.py [--width WIDTH] [--help | -h]